 - Ball, William.
-Sense of Direction: Some Observations on the Art of Directing.
-Hollywood: Drama Publishers, 1984.
+A Sense of Direction: Some Observations on the Art of Directing.
+Hollywood: Drama Publishers, 2003.
 A good guide to all the basics of directing scenes. - Bloom, Michael.
-Thinking Like a Director.
+Thinking Like a Director: A Practical Handbook.
 London: Faber & Faber, 2001.
-Begins with the first reading of the play and takes you right through rehearsals. - Gillette, J. Michael.
-Theatrical Design and Production: An Introduction to Scene Design and Construction, Lighting, Sound, Costume, and Makeup, 4th ed.
-New York: McGraw-Hill.
+Begins with the first reading of the play and takes you right through rehearsals. - Brook, Peter.
+The Empty Space: A Book About the Theatre: Deadly, Holy, Rough, Immediate.
+New York: Touchstone, 1995.
+The director of the Royal Shakespeare Company analyzes the issues every director must face when staging a new play. - Gillette, J. Michael.
+Theatrical Design and Production: An Introduction to Scene Design and Construction, Lighting, Sound, Costume, and Makeup, 7th ed.
+New York: McGraw-Hill, 2012.
 This standard textbook covers all aspects of staging for beginners. - Ingham, Rosemary.
 From Page to Stage: How Theatre Designers Make Connections Between Scripts and Images.
 Portsmouth, N.H.: Heinemann, 1998.
 A little more detail on designing sets and scenery.